scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 description: "Probabilistic Modelling and Bayesian Statistics study group"
 lead: ""
 date: 2022-02-28
-lastmod: 2022-12-03
+lastmod: 2022-12-13
 draft: false
 images: []
 ---
 --------------------------------------------------------------------------------------------------------------------
 ![random tree](random-tree.jpg)

-Jointprob is a new study community for probabilistic modelling and Bayesian statistics, starting in August 2022.
+Jointprob is a study community for probabilistic modelling and Bayesian statistics, which has started in August 2022.

-Even though the community is initiated by [Scicloj](https://scicloj.github.io/) -- a community for data science in Clojure -- this study community will not be focused on any single technology or programming language.
-Rather, it will be open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.
+Even though the community was initiated by [Scicloj](https://scicloj.github.io/) -- a community for data science in Clojure -- this study community is not focused on any single technology or programming language.
+Rather, it is open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.

 ## Goal
 This is a long-term project aiming to create a space for Bayesian statistics practitioners, as well as aspiring ones, to learn & explore together and support each other.